s3u/anycast-loadbalancing/README.md

 ## Topology

-The above steps bring up The topology in this example consists of the following:
+The above steps bring up the following nodes:

-1. cr1: A Cumulus 2.5.5 router that client nodes u1 and u2 connect to.
+1. cr1: A Cumulus Linux 2.5.5 router that client nodes u1 and u2 use as the gateway.
 2. r2 and r3: Two Ubuntu 14.04 routers peering with cr1 via BGP.
 3. s1: Server with anycast IP of `10.30.1.3` with r2 as the default gateway.
 4. s2: Server with anycast IP of `10.30.1.3` with r3 as the default gateway.